Aegisub/aegisite/source/docs/3.0/Automation.html.md

 Automation supports scripts in [Lua 5.1](http://www.lua.org).
 Other languages used to be supported, but no one used them.

-There is several example scripts included with Aegisub to give you a head start on writing your own ones.
+There are several example scripts included with Aegisub to give you a head start on writing your own ones.
 A word of warning: Unless you are an experienced programmer the _kara-templater.lua_ script is a very bad place to start!